India smartphone market clocks 34 mn units in June quarter: IDC

-New Delhi, Aug 10 (IANS) India's smartphone market started the April-June quarter on a low note amid the second wave but quickly recovered towards the end, witnessing 86 per cent year-over-year (YoY) growth to reach 34 million units, a new IDC report showed on Tuesday.
+New Delhi: India's smartphone market started the April-June quarter on a low note amid the second wave but quickly recovered towards the end, witnessing 86 per cent year-over-year (YoY) growth to reach 34 million units, a new IDC report showed on Tuesday.

 Accelerated growth of the online channel resulted in a record share of 51 per cent with a massive 113 per cent YoY growth.